party wall loft conversion London

 mansard loft extension London, party wall notice loft conversion, party wall surveyor London, Kensington & Chelsea party wall surveyor, conservation area loft extension

-Mansard & Upward Loft Extensions in Conservation Areas: Party Wall Considerations in London
+Mansard Loft Extensions & Party Wall Advice

 Mansard roof extensions are back in demand across London — particularly in terraces where adding space “upwards” can be more attractive than moving.
 With clearer planning policies and street-by-street approaches (including RBKC’s Redcliffe Road Local Development Order), more homeowners are asking the same practical question: “Do we need to raise the party wall or parapet — and what does the Party Wall Act require?”